Kentucky Trivia ● Kentucky Tweets

 Localtonians wishes a Happy Birthday to Morganfield native Earle Chester Clements, born in 1896.
 Our 47th governor in 1947, he resigned in 1950 to become our U.S. Senator.
 His father was a popular county judge and sheriff in Union County and he graduated from Morganfield High School in 1915.
 In 1916, he played center on the UK football team and was named to the “All-Southern Team.”

-Thursday night, October 22, 1902, Mr. and Mrs. James B. A. Haggin held their first party at Green Hills to dedicate the completed mansion.
+Thursday night, October 22, 1902, Mr. and Mrs. James B. A. Haggin held their 1stparty at Green Hills to dedicate the completed mansion.
 Over 250 guests dined and danced well into the night.
 Guest arrived at Elmendorf Farm entrance, off Paris Pike, in Lexington, where oil lanterns lighted the roadway.
-They entered the mansion from the west entrance (carriage porch) and taken by elevator to the second floor.
-From there, they descended the main stairway into the main entrance hall, where the Haggins welcomed their guests.
+They entered the mansion from the west entrance (carriage porch) and took the elevator to the 2nd floor.
+Then, they descended the main stairway into the main entrance hall, where the Haggins welcomed their guests.

-October 22, 1960, “embarrassing incidents” occurred in which African American delegates to the international convention of Christian Churches were turned away by a Louisville hotel and cafeteria.
-Convention leaders acknowledged what took place and discussed the issue during the convention.
+October 22, 1960, a Louisville hotel and cafeteria denied service to African American delegates to the international convention of Christian Churches.
+Convention leaders acknowledged the “embarrassing incidents” and discussed the issue during the convention.

-October 22, 1970, Governor Nunn’s racehorse that he gifted to the 30 sitting republican governors at the 1969 republican governors conference ran fifth, by six lengths, in the colt’s first race.
+October 22, 1970, Governor L. Nunn’s racehorse he gifted to the 30 sitting republican governors at the 1969 republican governors conference ran 5th, by six lengths, in the colt’s 1st race.
 The $12,500 claiming race had eleven entered; the governors’ horse did not get claimed.
 The race took place at Keeneland and all winnings would have been gifted to the Grayson Foundation for Equine Research.

-October 22, 1977, Pete Rose attends Keeneland during the Fall Meet.
+October 22, 1977, Pete Rose attended Keeneland during the Fall Meet.
 Rose, the all-time Major League Baseball leader in hits, was at the track with Reds manager Sparky Anderson and Lexington’s Doug Flynn.

 October 22, 1993, Salyersville onlookers could not conceal their lack of faith as Kentucky’s Attorney General (AG) stood on the Magoffin County Courthouse steps and promised to clean up the dirtiest local election in Kentucky that had just occurred.
 AG Chris Gorman decried votes being “bought and sold like a common commodity” and said vote-buying “will not be tolerated.”